What is the Sports Funding? The National Picture

 Where does the money come from?

 Sports Funding is allocated to schools based on the number of children on roll (Years 1-6) plus an additional flat rate.
-It has been indicated that schools will receive this funding for two academic years (13/14 and 14/15).
 Because the funding has been allocated for academic years rather than financial years, the funding allocation goes across three financial years.

 How has the money been spent?